 3. Production and scholarship courses in film • Breadth of understanding can often best be achieved through practical courses in film and video production and courses in film scholarship.
 Because film is a collaborative art, tutorial students will join with other students in the appropriate courses.
 In the second year each student will select her/his area of specialization within one of two overall areas: (1) film studies or (2) film/video production.

-4. Minor area of specialization • The student will plan a cognate minor consisting of three courses outside the School of Film.
+4. Minor area of specialization • The student will plan a cognate minor consisting of three courses outside the Film Division.
 These courses will be chosen according to the individual plan developed by the students with the Director of Studies.
 Students wishing, for example, to enter careers in producing or arts administration should complete a cognate minor in management, accounting, or business.

 5. Thesis • Each student is required to complete a thesis.
 This may take the form of a completed video, feature length screenplay, or a major research thesis. • The Director of Studies and the Thesis Advisor will approve the topic and scope of the thesis no later than the beginning of the Fall Semester in the student’s senior year.